Noah Sewell: College career

 Sewell was named the Pac-12 Conference Freshman Defensive Player of the Year in 2020.

 Professional career

 Sewell was selected by the Chicago Bears in the fifth round (148th overall) in the 2023 NFL draft.
 As a rookie, he appeared in 13 games and finished with nine total tackles and a forced fumble.
 In the 2024 season, he appeared in nine games and mainly contributed on special teams.

+Sewell was named a starting linebacker in 2025.
+He played in 13 games (including nine starts), finishing sixth on the team with 59 tackles.
+On December 31, 2025, Sewell was placed on injured reserve due to an Achilles injury suffered in Week 17 against the San Francisco 49ers.

+Sewell began the 2026 season on the PUP list due to his Achilles injury.